Skip to content

 Are whirlybirds and roof vents worth it if my ceiling is insulated?+

 Usually not, and they're a classic add-on upsell.
 The NCC only requires roof-space ventilation in the cold southern climate zones (6 to 8), not here in South-East Queensland's Zone 2.
-Once your ceiling is properly insulated to the right R-value, vents on top gain you little, and an honest installer won't put them on your quote 'with a side of fries'.
+Once your ceiling is properly insulated to the right R-value, vents on top gain you little, and a good installer won't put them on your quote 'with a side of fries'.
 If someone is pushing whirlybirds on an already-insulated roof, ask them to show you, in plain numbers, what you'd actually get for the money.

 How do I know the insulation was actually installed properly?+